Motion groupoids and mapping class groupoids

 By Lemma~\ref{Relating_MotA} we have that if $M$ and $M'$ are homeomorphic manifolds, $\Mot$ and $\Mot[M']$ are isomorphic groupoids.
 Thus it is enough to consider one $M$ for each homeomorphism class.

 An interesting problem in each case is to give a characterisation of a skeleton.
 This is far from straightforward, even if we restrict to objects that are themselves manifolds.
 Note that subsets $N,N'\subseteq M$ being homeomorphic submanifolds is not a sufficient condition to ensure an isomorphism connecting them in the motion groupoid.
 For example, let $M=\II^2$ and let $N\subset \mathrm{int}(\II^2)$ be the circle of points a distance $1/4$ from the point $(1/2,1/2)$.
 Let $L$ be the point $(1/2,1/2)$, and $L'$ the point $(3/4,3/4)$.
-Then $N\cup L$ and $N\cup L'$ are homeomorphic but $\Mot[\II^3](N\cup L,N\cup L')=\emptyset$.
+Then $N\cup L$ and $N\cup L'$ are homeomorphic but $\Mot[\ppm{\II^2}](N\cup L,N\cup L')=\emptyset$.
 Sections~\ref{sec:Iexamples} and \ref{sec:Rexamples} below discuss isomorphisms between objects in $\Mot[\II]$ and $\Mot[\R]$.

 We can think of the skeleton question as looking for `inner' isomorphisms, objects which are connected by an isomorphism in the motion groupoid.
 This perspective frames a comparison with `outer' isomorphisms.
 By this we mean the phenomenon illustrated by the following question: for a manifold $M$, which subsets $N,N'\subseteq M$ have a constructible group isomorphism $\chi\colon \Mot(N,N) \rightarrow$ $\Mot(N',N')$, but with $\Mot(N,N')$ empty?
-Such isomorphisms are potentially useful tools in the construction of specific motion (sub)groupoids.
-This is discussed in Section~\ref{sec:outerisos}.
+Such isomorphisms are potentially useful tools in the construction of specific motion (sub)groupoids. \ppm{We give examples} in Section~\ref{sec:outerisos}.